 We aim to ensure that our local councils continue to deliver local public services that meet the needs of their communities, without compromising the needs of future generations.

-Link: Future Generations Commissioner for Wales
+Links: Future Generations Commissioner for Wales / Future Generations and Improvement (WLGA)

 For more information contact: Neville Rookes